NatronGitHub/Natron/Documentation/source/plugins/eu.gmic.ColorizeLineartSmartColoring.rst

 Global geometry parameters:

-Add strokes with a saturated color having value 255 (e.g. pure red) on your lineart allows one to guide the colorization algorithm with virtual contours.
+Add strokes with a saturated color having value 255 (e.g. pure red) on your lineart allows to guide the colorization algorithm with virtual contours.

 For Random colors mode only: